FCO/Red/examples/case-study-1/README.md

 7. various email status reports

 The goal is to create those tables and query them with **Red**.
-The Red models and the load script, described next, accomplishes that goal.
+The Red models and the load script, described next, accomplish that goal.

 ### Red models